 I started training to become a counsellor in 2008 after receiving therapy myself in 2007.
 I remember how terrified I was opening up to this complete stranger, who was asking me a lot of questions, but I now know this was part of the assessment process.
-I felt broken and ashamed that I couldn't leave my house without panicking, whether it was about locking the door or asking myself if I had remembered to switch something off.
+I felt broken and ashamed.
 It was destroying my confidence within myself and I questioned everything that I tried to do.
-My rituals gradually got worse over a period of 10 years, and it took me all that time to realise that it was controlling me, not me being in control.
-What my therapist (Ben) taught me changed my life and learning about why I felt compelled to do my rituals gave me some control back.
+I gradually got worse over a period of 10 years, and it took me all that time to realise that my anxiety was controlling me, not me being in control.
+What my therapist (Ben) taught me changed my life and learning about why I felt what I did gave me some control back.
 At the end of my first session on my way out the door I remember asking him "Can you help me?".
 I will never forget how much relief I felt when he said "Yes, I'm going to teach you how to help yourself".

 After my own therapy ended my new journey began, and I started to research into how to become a therapist.
 I wanted to learn how to provide others with the supportive and safe environment that my therapist had given me.